-Pure Framing provides conservation framing services from Guild Certified Framer, Jo Ronald.
+Pure Framing provides conservation and museum level framing services from Guild Certified Framer, Jo Ronald.
 Based in Carmarthenshire, providing picture framing services throughout South and West Wales.

 Why would you choose Conservation Framing?

-The Conservation Framing option is for you if you have artwork, prints, photographs, textiles, documents and objects that you want to provide with a high level of protection.
+The Conservation Framing or Museum Framing options are for you if you have artwork, prints, photographs, textiles, documents and objects that you want to provide with a high level of protection.
 When you have something to frame that is original, irreplaceable, collectable and/or of historical, financial or sentimental value, you want to be sure that the frame is designed and built to not only look great, but also to offer a high level of protection for the item that is being framed.
 It is for this reason that you would opt for Conservation Framing or Museum Framing standards.

 What is in the Conservation Framing Package?

 Conservation Framing and Museum Framing are the highest two standards of framing specified by the Fine Art Trade Guild.
 All of the materials used in the framing package, and the techniques used within the frame are of the highest standards available and include: